Quirky Attraction: The Skeleton Museum of Osteology in Oklahoma City

 Biltmore Hotel Oklahoma

 With 367 rooms and suites, the Biltmore Hotel Oklahoma offers comfortable accommodations, free parking, and wi-fi.
-The Biltmore takes pride in welcoming pets, so don’t be shy about bringing along your puppy.
 Located in the heart of a busy shopping district, the Biltmore is surrounded by more than 30 restaurants within a three-mile radius.
 Check prices and availability here.

 Colcord Hotel

 Those interested in seeing downtown OKC may want to consider booking a room at the Colcord Hotel.
 The Colcord is just a 10-minute walk from the Oklahoma City National Memorial and Museum, Myriad Botanical Gardens, and various other attractions.
-Amenities include shuttle service throughout downtown, upscale bath products, and coffee and a cookie provided each day.
 Check prices and availability here.

 Governors Suites

-Guests at Governors Suites receive a free hot buffet breakfast.
-They can also enjoy indoor and outdoor pools, a whirlpool, an exercise room, and cable tv.
-The property sits right off the busy I-40 expressway just two miles from Will Rogers World Airport, so it’s a good option for folks flying into the city.
-The independent boutique hotel has a popular atrium suitable for both business and leisure activities.
+Guests at Governors Suites receive a free hot buffet breakfast and can enjoy indoor and outdoor pools, a whirlpool, an exercise room, and cable tv.
+The property sits right off the I-40 expressway, just two miles from Will Rogers World Airport, so it’s a good option for folks flying into the city.
 Check prices and availability here.

 Would you visit an animal skeleton facility like the Osteology Museum?